js-works/preactive/README.md

 # js-preactive

-A R&D project to evaluate an alternative API for developing components with Preact using an alternative to hook functions (called "handlers").<br>
+A R&D project to evaluate an alternative API for developing components with Preact using an alternative to hook functions (called "extensions").<br>
 The main advantages of the new API are:

-- 0% magic
-- Does not make any trouble for the garbage collector
 - No rules of hooks
 - No special linter necessary
-- 100% accurately typeable - in the function type signature of handler functions or function that generate handler functions etc., it will always be visible what we are dealing with.
+- 100% accurately typeable

+Be aware that this project is just for research purposes and is not meant to be used in production.

 ### Installation

 ```
 git clone https://github.com/js-works/js-preactive.git
-cd preactive
+cd js-preactive
 npm install
 ```